Corpus Christi Nursing Home Abuse Lawyers

 - Having bruises, burns, scars, or bed sores

-- Fear of certain people or signs of
+- Fear of certain people

 If you notice these or other symptoms, your loved one may be facing some